 The internal design of individual volumes will vary because of the nature of the materials discussed.
 Each book should make an original contribution to its chosen topic and be a foundation for future research in similar and related fields, but also potentially be useful to either undergraduate or postgraduate students.

-Authors interested in contributing to the series Music in Context should submit a detailed proposal to one of the editors or to Katharina Brett at Cambridge University Press.
+Authors interested in contributing to the series Music in Context should submit a detailed proposal to the editor or to Katharina Brett at Cambridge University Press.
 The proposal should contain a justification for the project and an outline plan, with provisional word-counts for each chapter.
+The Press has prepared a guide to preparing book proposals, which may be read here.
 The length of up to 90,000 words should allow for the bibliography and index.
 Authors may provide a CV and sample writings, but these are not required in the first instance.
 However, in some cases, before reaching a decision to publish, a CV and sample chapters may be required.

 Books in the series